 They strode across the bedroom and walked out into the hallway.
 They continued on down to the staircase.
 When they made it to the bottom, they took the familiar turn and walked across the great open floor to the doorway of the cozy den.
 Adam carefully helped Belle down the single step as they approached the fireplace.
 Together, they sat down before the glow of the flames.

 "Remember how much easier it was to sit down like this when we were younger?"
 Belle said as she eased herself against Adam, who wrapped his arms around her.

 "Yes," Adam said.
-"That was before all the little aches and pains of age came."
+"That was before all of the little aches and pains of age."

 He stared into the flames.
 He could feel their heat warming his skin, drying the faint dampness of his clothing.
 Still, a chill continued to torture him from within, and Belle was greatly aware of it, even as she eased herself into the comforting strength of his arms.

 "Adam," she said, "I know it has been many months since Adele left us, but we must continue to have faith.
 She will return when she is ready."